Marketplace Fairness Act: Supporters

-"If the advantage of tax-free Internet commerce marginally closes out local industry, reforms are required… The mattress maker in Connecticut is willing to compete with the company in Massachusetts, but does not like it if out-of-state businesses are, in practical terms, subsidized; that's what the non-tax amounts to.
-Local concerns are complaining about traffic in mattresses and books and records and computer equipment which, ordered through the Internet, come in, so to speak, duty free."

 Arthur B. Laffer, Chairman, Laffer Associates:

 "In-state retailers collect sales taxes at the time of purchase.
 When residents purchase from retailers out of state (including over the Internet) they are supposed to report these purchases and pay the sales taxes owed—which are typically referred to as a "use tax."
 As you can imagine, few people do.
 The result is to narrow a state's sales-tax base.
 It also leads to several inefficiencies that, on net, diminish potential job and economic growth.
 Exempting Internet purchases from the sales tax naturally encourages consumers to buy goods over the Web; worse, the exemption incentivizes consumers to use in-state retailers as a showroom before they do so.
 This increases in-state retailers' overall costs and reduces their overall productivity."

 Charles Krauthammer, Columnist and Political Commentator:

 "The real issue here is the fairness argument – that if you're an old fashioned store, you have to have your customers and you pay the sales tax and online you don't.
 Which, I mean, you're already at a disadvantage if you're an old fashioned store: you have to have, you have to cover rent, you have to cover insurance and all that.
 So I think you want to have something that will level the playing field.
 You can do it one of two ways.
 You abolish all sales taxes for real stores and nobody pays.
 Or you get the Internet people to pay the sales tax as well.
 I think the second one is the only way to do it, obviously."